bertofurth/Seagate-Central-Samba/README.md

 ### Enhanced security and performance
 SMBv1.0 has multiple security issues that make it vulnerable to various forms of attack.
-Additionally later versions of SMB introduce more efficient messaging mechanisms and the option for stronger forms of data encryption.
+Additionally later versions of SMB introduce more efficient messaging mechanisms and stronger builtin data integrity checking.
 Some tests show that SMBv3.0 can be many times faster than SMBv1.0 in some circumstances because of increased efficiency.

 ### Support for new features